26 April-11 July 2017 (E04217) | Registration starts in October

 The course is intended for staff members of development and children’s rights/social justice organisations, including development NGOs and UN specialised agencies like UNICEF.
 Candidates should have a good written command of English and have high competence and comfort with computer and Internet use.
 It is assumed that applicants are familiar with the UN Convention on the Rights of the Child and with the basic concepts of programming (e.g. the programme cycle, including: situation analysis, setting priorities, implementation, monitoring and evaluation), and have a basic understanding of good practice in child advocacy or relief and development work.
 HREA aims to ensure equal gender and geographical distribution across the selected participants.

-Tuition fee for participants: US$ 725 (after 1 September 2015: US$ 825); tuition for auditors: US$ 275 (US$ 350 after 1 September 2015).
-Payments can be made online with major credit cards (Discover, MasterCard, Visa), PayPal, bank transfer (additional fee applies) and money transfer (Western Union, MoneyGram).
+Tuition fee for participants: US$ 725 (after 1 February 2017: US$ 825); tuition for auditors: US$ 275 (US$ 350 after 1 February 2017).
+Payments can be made online with major credit cards (Discover, MasterCard, Visa), PayPal and bank transfer (additional fee applies).
 Bulk rates are available.
 Payments are due upon registration.

 How to register